 Core Courses (9 Credits)

 EDS 743: Behavioral Assessment, Management, and Change.
 3 hours, 3 credits.
-The study of applied behavior analysis (A.B.A.) theories and techniques for individualized academic, daily life, and social/behavioral interventions with at-risk, culturally and linguistically diverse, and/or special needs children and adults across the lifespan.
+The study of Applied Behavior Analysis (ABA) theories and techniques for individualized academic, daily life, and social/behavioral interventions with at-risk, culturally and linguistically diverse, and/or special needs children and adults across the lifespan.
 Specific applications of applied behavior analysis techniques for behavior management in home, school, and community settings.
-PREREQ: EDS 701 or permission of the advisor.
+PREREQ: EDS 701 or permission of the adviser.

 Practicum (6 credits)